AlveenaKhan784784/Chinook-SQL-Project/README.md

 - **Database**: MySQL
 - **Tool**: MySQL Workbench
-- **Skills**: SELECT, JOIN, GROUP BY, ORDER BY, LIMIT, Date formatting
+- **Skills**: SELECT, Aggregate Functions, JOIN, GROUP BY, ORDER BY, LIMIT, Date formatting

 ## Conclusion
 Through this project, I improved my understanding of SQL operations using real-world-like data.
 It helped me practice writing aggregation queries, joins, and ordering logic to extract meaningful insights from relational databases.
 The Chinook database offered a structured and practical way to simulate business scenarios for data querying.